shxrkyy/War/README.md

 PvP Metas: You can only use the PvP Meta assigned with the round.
 So if the round was assigned CrystalPvP, you could ONLY use CrystalPvP until the round is over.

 1 Pop: If you pop 1 totem, that 1 person (not the whole team) will be out for the rest of the round.
-When the entire team pops 1 totem, that team is out.
+When the entire team pops 1 totem, that team is out from the round.

 # Rounds